 Season: April through October

 FlipKey, a TripAdvisor company, has announced, that based on industry research and traveler feedback, the 50 most loved and most talked about historical attractions in each state across the country and Historic Speedwell has been recognized on their list, Top Historical Spots Worth Traveling For as #1 in New Jersey.
 See the full list of all 50 States at: https://www.flipkey.com/blog/2016/01/08/50-states-...Read Less

 Jefferson Township Museum: The George Chamberlain House

-The Jefferson Township Museum is located in the George Chamberlain House, built in the 1870s for Amos Chamberlain, a resident of Milton Village.
+The Jefferson Township Museum is located in the George Chamberlain House, built in the 1870s for Amos Chamberlain, a resident of Milton Village, for his son George and his wife Ruth Elizabeth Speaker.
 The museum is on the State and National Registers of Historic Places.
 Miss Elizabeth’s Shoppe is open to the public during museum hours.
 The museum is open the first Sunday of every month March to December from 1 to 4 p.m.